 Settlement occurs in the same way as for a private treaty sale.

 Cooling Off Period

-5 business days.
+The cooling off period in Queensland is 5 business days.
 Seller keeps 0.25% of the purchase price from the buyer’s deposit.

 Want to know more?
 Read 4 things you should know about the cooling off period